Having a well-designed invoice pays off—literally.

 If you’re ever in doubt for what kind of invoice to design, going super simple might be a good solution as it fits with just about any brand and situation.

-44. Classy And Timeless
+44. Classy and timeless

 Are you into the vintage vibe, but aren’t quite liking the distressed, textured, or faded designs?
 Well, check out this vintage-inspired design for ‘Foundation’.

 Designer Anna Yeager describes the branded design with words like “vintage”, “simplicity”, “subtle” and “classy”, all of which are words I think we can agree this invoice evokes.
-With the use of a light cream-coloured paper, wide and open margins, and sophisticated traditional serif typefaces, this design keeps things professional and modern but with a touch of old world class.
+With the use of a light cream-coloured paper, wide and open margins, and sophisticated traditional serif typefaces, this design keeps things professional and modern but with a touch of old-world class.

-45. Make It Modular
+45. Make it modular

 This design by Triboro uses a bit of a different grid than we’ve seen previously in this list.
 By creating a stair-shaped grid system to organise the information, the design is given a unique structure.
 Plus, a lot of order and neatness is applied to the content, information and figures.

 Underneath this very functional grid system is another notebook-inspired design.
 With ruled lines throughout the page, this helps elements align more neatly and creates a nice subtle texture and patterning to the design as a whole.
-Top it off with fuchsia accents for a little pop of colour and you have a simple but strikingly functional design.
+Top it off with fuchsia accents for a little pop of color and you have a simple but strikingly functional design.

-46. Flip It Over
+46. Flip it over

 Paper, by nature, has two sides.
 So, have you considered designing both of those sides to create a bit more of a 360° experience for consumers?